 Get Blue Sky Fibers Organic Cotton Yarn for this project.

-Slip Stitches Baby Blankets
+Slip Stitch Baby Blankets

 To knit the following slip stitch blanket patterns, you only need to know basic stitches and how to slip a stitch.
 Get started on your next knitting project.